The inverted pyramid of data journalism

 Context

-You will also need to understand jargon, such as codes that represent categories, classifications or locations, and specialist terminology.
+You may also need to understand jargon, such as codes that represent categories, classifications or locations, and specialist terminology.

 Combine